 Fighting the opioid crisis requires a comprehensive, sustainable approach and we believe that everyone can play an important part in charting a better path forward for victims, families, and communities across the country.
 The Clinton Foundation works to bring together diverse groups of stakeholders to implement solutions aimed at reversing the crisis and increasing access to naloxone and other lifesaving resources by expanding our work with schools, faith leaders, employers, and insurers.

-To date, the Clinton Foundation has helped to distribute 13,000 doses of naloxone across the country.
+To date, the Clinton Foundation has helped to distribute more than 50,000 doses of naloxone across the country.
 The Clinton Foundation will continue working to increase access to this lifesaving medication and help get it in the hands of those who can intervene quickly during an overdose emergency.